 In 1970s, Kanban was popularized in the manufacturing industry.
 In following years, many management experts have found its applicability beyond the manufacturing industry as well.

 to intellectual work, especially to software development processes.
 The pioneers of this movement were David

 How does Kanban work?

-in an image form is far more easy for us to remember.
+in an image form is far easier for us to remember.
 Kanban helps people to benefit from the power of visual information.
-By using sticky notes on a whiteboard you are able to map your workload and obtain an incredible visibility of your processes.
-This simple method enables you to track the workflow and the productivity within your team.
+By using sticky notes on a whiteboard, you are able to map your workload and obtain an incredible visibility of processes.
+This simple method allows for tracking workflow and productivity within your team.
 On top of this, it makes team goals and company policies easier to understand for everyone, and significantly improve communication between team members.

 A recipe for Kanban?